bszabo28/chosen-vue-component/README.md

 https://bszabo28.github.io/vue-chosen-component-example/

 https://github.com/bszabo28/vue-chosen-component-example/

+Original chosen-js github page: https://harvesthq.github.io/chosen/

 You have to configure webpack with extract-text-webpack-plugin!

-Original chosen-js github page: https://harvesthq.github.io/chosen/
+It could be tricky on windows os :(